SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### `name="theme-color"`

 theme-color|indicates a suggested color that user agents should use to customize the display of the page or of the surrounding user interface.
-The content attribute contains a valid CSS <color>.
+The content attribute contains a valid CSS ‹color›.

 ####### `name="viewport"`